 Police forces - get involved!

-Police forces are ideally placed to deliver powerful road safety messages within their communities, through enforcement programmes, public events, awareness-raising campaigns and educational initiatives with schools and colleges.
+Police forces are ideally placed to deliver powerful road safety messages within their communities, through enforcement programmes, public events, awareness-raising campaigns and initiatives with schools and colleges.
 Road Safety Week is an ideal time to run road safety activities, and the participation of police forces has helped to make the Week a continued success over the years.

 Register today for your online action pack of tips, ideas and downloadable Road Safety Week resources.

 Below are some easy ways that police forces can benefit from being involved in the Week, and support Brake's work to improve road safety in the UK:

 "I want us to have the safest roads in the world and would encourage all police forces to get involved in Road Safety Week and join local initiatives to help prevent death and injury on our roads.
 This week is a fantastic opportunity to educate the public about the dangers people face and promote positive changes."Chief Constable Anthony Bangham, National Police Chiefs' Council (NPCC) lead for Roads Policing

 Work with the media